oopanuga/Tweak/README.md

 1. Read settings from a settings source.
 Currently supported sources are AppSettings (AppSettingsReader) and Json (JsonSettingsReader).
 2. Write settings to a settings source.
 3. Create custom setting readers and writers.
-4. Can easily register settings using any IOC of your choice
+4. Can easily register settings using any Ioc of your choice

 ### Installing Tweak - [nuget](https://www.nuget.org/packages/Tweak/)

 ```
-PM> Install-Package CommonProvider
+PM> Install-Package Tweak
 ```

 ### Release Notes